HealthengineAU/pms-api/docs/quick-start-guide.md

 This feature enables you to identify instances where the webhook has encountered multiple failures.
 In this particular scenario, it attempted to execute the task three times, and the log provided pertains to the last failed attempt.

-### Polling
+### Polling method

-The alternative to primarily resolving requests via webhook payloads is to periodically poll our requests convenience endpoint that will then tell you which other request endpoints require resolving.
+This method involves periodically polling our requests endpoint that will then tell you which other request endpoints require resolving.

+If you are not also implementing the webhook subscription method, this endpoint should be called frequently to ensure that requests are dealt with in a timely fashion.

+If you are implementing the webhook subscription method, you should still poll this endpoint periodically on a less frequent basis.
+This practice helps in identifying any missed requests caused by transient network issues or the integration being temporarily disabled within your software.

 An example requests GET follows.